samuel-rosa/soilnary/README.md

+---
-# Rerefence Base for Soil Database Internationalization and Localization
+title: "Reference Base for Soil Database Internationalization and Localization"
+author: "Alessandro Samuel-Rosa"
+date: "21 May 2016"
+output: html_document
+---

 Production of up-to-date, high resolution global soil information seems to be gaining momentum.
 The Food and Agriculture Organization (FAO) of the United Nations (UN), through the Global Soil Partnership (GSP) project,